By Katie Chambers

 FS2P Applications: Applications for the NYWIFT From Script to Pre-Production program are now available.
 This lab is for women writer-directors who are ready to make...READ MORE

 NYWIFT member Taylor Coriell is the executive producer, co-creator and co-star of the new comedy web series You’re The Pest.
-Fellow member Leah Curney, who...READ MORE
+Fellow member Leah Curney, who is currently developing her own web series, sat down with Coriell to chat about the joys and challenges of being a multi-hyphenate creator.READ MORE

 Blockchain Technology: The industry is abuzz with excitement – and questions – about Blockchain technology, so NYWIFT is holding a panel this Thursday to discuss...READ MORE